 - HMS Victory: A horizontal sundial that features copper recovered from the original hull of HMS Victory, authenticated by the Royal Navy.
 Engraved on the dial are the key events of the Battle of Trafalgar including Nelson's famous signal: England expects every man to do his duty.
 Diameter 55cm.

 - Atlas: A bronze cast of Atlas supporting a simple personalized brass armillary sphere.
 Atlas height: 57cm; sphere diameter: 70cm.

 - Light Sorceress: Each figure is individually designed and sculpted from verdigris copper.
 Depending on the orientation and location, the Light Sorceress can either hold a glass vertical dial or a mirror disc etched with a poem.
 Height 158cm, glass diameter 60cm.

-- Berosus Dial: The copper or stainless steel sundial is inclined to its latitude.
+- Berosus sundial: The copper or stainless steel sundial is inclined to its latitude.
 Hour lines, hour markers and dial furniture are all hand engraved or etched onto the inner hemisphere.
 Diameters available: 50cm, 60cm.

-- Globe Dial (copper): This 16th century design can either be a sun or a moon dial.
+- Globe Sundial (copper): This 16th century design can either be a sun or a moon dial.
 The hinged crescent is moved until the shadow is directly underneath, and the time read against the hours engraved or etched onto the surface of the globe.
 Diameters available: 50cm, 70cm.

-- Maya Dial: This David Harber innovation creates an optical illusion of a solid, free-floating central sphere.
+- Maya Sundial: This David Harber innovation creates an optical illusion of a solid, free-floating central sphere.
 The dial comprises 24 stainless steel crescents, an hour band and rings to represent the Tropics of Cancer and Capricorn.
 Diameter 60cm.